brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

     This proposal seemed solidly technical but was declined, while my speculative, theoretical, hand-wavy
     Naming-of-Ducks talk was accepted (see below).
-    Neither proposal is detailed enough,
+    Neither proposal is detailed enough —
-    and neither includes any actual outline
+    neither includes any actual outline
-    showing how they will use 30 minutes effectively.
+    demonstrating that I was going to use 30 minutes effectively.

     Not only does the proposal fail to offer any source code showing what a 5-line orrery might look like,